Supporter Spotlight: Bharat Patel

 Bharat Patel was a familiar face as a reporter on Central News until he became a freelance documentary producer, and he is a long-time HOPE supporter.

 His adventurous early childhood meant that by the age of eight he had lived on three continents.
-He was one of the first Asian reporters on British radio and television and records his experiences in his autobiography, Indian Takeaway.
-Bharat very kindly donates all the profits to HOPE.
+He was one of the first Asian reporters on British radio and television and has written all about his experiences in his autobiography, Indian Takeaway.

 He decided to write his autobiography after filming in India following an earthquake.
 On a day off he visited tombs of maharajas near Bhuj in Gujarat where there were two queues for admission: one for locals at ten rupees and one for foreign visitors, who paid 100 rupees.
 Bharat, who was born in the area and spoke Gujarati, joined the first queue but was refused admission on the grounds that he was ‘a foreigner’.
 The experience made him examine his identity and consider his upbringing.